btrettel/pipe-jet-breakup-data/README.md

 - Add more data validation checks
 - Make many loops use zip rather than indexing
 - Add data and script for pipe turbulence statistics
+- Add dimension checks via a Python package that does dimensional analysis